th1j5/ouroboros.rocks/content/en/docs/Concepts/problem_osi.md

 One could argue that UDP is an incomplete Layer 4 protocol and QUIC adds its missing Layer 4 functionalities.
-Fair enough, but then what is the minimum functionality for each of the protocols?
-Layer 2 protocol?
-What is the minimum function of a Layer 3 protocol?
-And a Layer 4 protocol?
+Fair enough, but then what is the minimum functionality for a complete Layer 4 protocol?
+And what is a minimum functionality for a Layer 3 protocol?
+What have IP, ICMP and IGMP in common that makes them Layer 3 beyond the arbitrary concensus that they should be available on a brick of future e-waste that is sold as a "router"?

 #### Which protocol fits in which layer is not clear-cut.